Water Permit Renewal for Glencore Mining - Moose Creek, Onaping

 What Could Change

-If approved, Glencore can continue pumping water from two sources on Moose Creek for mining.
+If approved, Glencore can continue pumping water from two sources at Moose Creek for another decade.
 The fire pump can take up to 3.3 million litres daily, while the rental pump can take up to 13 million litres.
-The permit would be valid for 10 years.
+That's year-round water taking for mining operations.

 Key Issues